boutproject/boutproject.github.io/index.markdown

 # What is BOUT++?

-* Framework for writing fluid / plasma simulations in curvilinear geometry
+* Framework for writing fluid and plasma simulations in curvilinear geometry
 * Finite-difference code, variety of numerical methods and time-integration solvers
-* Written from scratch in C++, borrowing some ideas from the original BOUT code
 * Intended to be quite modular, enabling fast testing of numerical methods
 * Can evolve any number of equations, with equations appearing in a readable form
 * Primarily designed and tested with reduced plasma fluid models in mind